twshield/Fedora-EDID-KVM-config/README.md

 You will need to do the following on all Linux computers connected to the KVM.
 Reboot the computer after making the changes below.

-Note that Nvidia GPU drivers can manage EDID files, see for example [Managing a Display EDID on windows](https://nvidia.custhelp.com/app/answers/detail/a_id/3569/~/managing-a-display-edid-on-windows) and there are xorg.conf options for Nvidea drivers to set the EDID as well.
+Note that Nvidia GPU drivers can manage EDID files, see for example [Managing a Display EDID on windows](https://nvidia.custhelp.com/app/answers/detail/a_id/3569/~/managing-a-display-edid-on-windows) and there are xorg.conf options for Nvidia drivers to set the EDID as well.
 As far as I know, the following also works with Nvidia GPUs but I have not tested it.

 The solution for Linux is to use the kernel parameters: